 L-R: 2nd Alternate Rohitha Punathil, DYW Kailee Doherty, 1st Alternate Jackie Plantier.

 Fifteen Menomonee Falls High School Juniors participated in the 54th Annual Distinguished Young Women Program on Saturday, March 10, 2018 at the North Middle School Auditorium.
 Distinguished Young Women is a national scholarship program for high school girls.
 The Optimist Club has sponsored and organized the program since 1986.

 Kailee Doherty was named the Distinguished Young Woman of Menomonee Falls for 2019.
-She will represent Menomonee Falls at the Wisconsin State Program to be held in Franklin, WI this summer.
+She will represent Menomonee Falls at the Wisconsin State Program to be held in at the South Milwaukee Performing Arts Center at 3:00pm on Saturday, August 11, 2018.
 Kailee is the daughter of Linda and Bryan Doherty.
 She performed a vocal performance to Giacomo Puccini’s aria, Nessun Dorma, for her talent.

 Priyanka Ramanthan, the retiring Menomonee Falls Distinguished Young Woman of Menomonee Falls for 2018, presented the DYW Medallion to Doherty.
 She was also awarded a $2000 scholarship from the Optimist Club, jewelry from William Nordstrom Jewelers, and a 90 Day membership to the Wisconsin Athletic Club.
 In addition to the title, Kailee was the winner of preliminary award in Talent.

 Jackie Plantier was named 1st Alternate.
 Jackie will receive a $750 scholarship from the Optimist Club and $300 cash award from Community League of Menomonee Falls.
 Jackie was also the winner of the Interview and Self-Expression Awards.